AdobeDocs/learning-manager.en/help/migrated/user-guide.md

 ---
 # Welcome to the Adobe Learning Manager User Guide

-Read on to know what is the latest offering in Adobe Learning Manager (previously Adobe Captivate Prime).
+Read on to know what is the latest offering in Adobe Learning Manager (previously **[!UICONTROL Adobe Captivate Prime]**).
 Start at the beginning, visit each section individually, or connect with the Community to work your way through a project.

 ## Join the conversation {#jointheconversation}